APPLY TO MESSIAH

 What majors are offered in your department?

-In a similar way, there are two options for Biochemistry.
+In a similar way, there are three options for Biochemistry.
 Biochemistry, by its very nature, is an interdisciplinary degree – with courses required in calculus, physics, chemistry and biology.
-The B.S. degree would be best as preparation for graduate study, work in industry, or for application to medical studies at highly prestigious and competitive programs.
+The B.S. with ACS Certification, or B.S. degree would be best as preparation for graduate study, work in industry, or for application to medical studies at highly prestigious and competitive programs.
+Again, the ACS Certified degree requires a foundational course in all five sub-disciplines of chemistry, and research.
 The B.A. degree, however, was designed specifically with pre-health professions students in mind.
-Courses necessary for admission into medical school and the MCAT are required in this major; however, there are fewer upper level biology and chemistry courses.
-This allows room in a student’s schedule for perhaps the pursuit of a minor or double major, or extensive study of a second language – something that will set a student apart from others when applying to medical school.
+Courses necessary for admission into medical school, and the MCAT are required in this major.
+However, there are fewer upper-level biology and chemistry courses.
+This allows room in a student’s schedule for perhaps the pursuit of a minor, or double major, or extensive study of a second language – something that will set a student apart from others when applying to medical school.
 Medical schools look for well-rounded students and a B.A. degree provides more time in a student’s schedule for that to happen.

 What is the best major for pre-med?

-The best major for pre-med is one that you will enjoy studying for four years and that fits your learning style.
-You can major in anything you want to as long as you take the prerequisite science courses, do well in them, do well on the MCAT, and participate in a variety of activities to boost your overall file for medical school.
+The best major for pre-med is one that you will enjoy studying for four years, and that fits your learning style.
+You can major in anything you want to if you take the prerequisite science courses, do well in them, do well on the MCAT and participate in a variety of activities to boost your overall file for medical school.

 Do you have a degree in pharmacy?